usrbinnc/netcat-cpi-kernel-module/README.md

 We've only tested this on Ubuntu Linux.
 Sure, it's real easy to grab another operating system ISO and test it out, but after a day toiling in the bitmines, who has the energy?

+Other people report:

+* @NicolasCARPi says it works on Arch 64-bit / kernel 3.14.1-1-ARCH.
+You heard it here first!

 First, install some dependencies:

 ```